The Dragon Institute | Wing Chun Online

 In this article, we’ll discuss how to build a wooden dummy.
-We’ll answer some of the most common questions asked when making a wooden dummy and we’ll provide a number of wooden dummy plans (in images and PDFs) from different lineages.
+We’ll answer some of the most common questions asked when making a wooden dummy and we’ll provide a number of the best Wing Chun wooden dummy plans (in images and PDFs) from different lineages.

 The Wing Chun wooden dummy is one of the best ways to train to make yourself get good at Wing Chun.
 Although you can practice Wing Chun without a dummy, the Mook Yan Jong—wooden dummy—is the ultimate solo training partner in Wing Chun.
 Having a dummy to train Wing Chun at home can really help you progress.
 However, it can be very expensive to buy one, have one custom made for you or ship one from China—upwards of $2,500 in some instances!

 Therefore, if you want to learn how to make your own Wing Chun dummy at home, you want to make sure that your wooden dummy plans are easy to follow.
 There are a number of DIY construction options on how to make a homeade dummy, but here’s the thing about the dummy.
 There really is no BEST Wing Chun dummy, only YOUR best Wing Chun dummy.
-You want it to be the best for YOU!
+You want it to be the best wooden dummy for YOU!

 Now, this is a how to make your own Wing Chun dummy DIY construction article, so bear in mind that building results will vary, depending on your creation approach.

 Wooden Dummy Plans / Wing Chun Dummy Blueprints